yachty66/pyannote-audio/README.md

+> [!IMPORTANT]
+> I propose (paid) scientific [consulting services](https://herve.niderb.fr/consulting.html) to companies willing to make the most of their data and open-source speech processing toolkits (and pyannote in particular).

-# Neural speaker diarization with `pyannote.audio`
+# Speaker diarization with `pyannote.audio`

 `pyannote.audio` is an open-source toolkit written in Python for speaker diarization.
 Based on [PyTorch](pytorch.org) machine learning framework, it provides a set of trainable end-to-end neural building blocks that can be combined and jointly optimized to build speaker diarization pipelines.